 Want the very latest insight into our Lake Norman real estate market?
 So do I which is why, every month, I do a snapshot analysis of the middle two weeks of the month to get a sense of where we are at this very moment…an almost live insight into the heartbeat of the Lake Norman housing market.

 * The above chart is a summary of today’s “Hot Sheet” from the Charlotte Multiple Listing Service for single family homes in all of Lake Norman.
 These numbers represent a real time snapshot of the past two week’s activity.
-(July 7th – 21st).
+(July 7th – 21st.
 As always, I have included the past 6 months so that you can put these numbers in perspective.
 Below is the July chart using my data since 2009.

-- Our number of Under Contract No Show/Pending sales, are the one are of real weakness as they are about half of last months and last July’s.
+- Our number of Under Contract No Show/Pending sales, at 34 is about in line with last month’s and while better than last July’s certainly not record breaking.
 Pending or “Under Contract No More Showings” are contracts that have passed all of their conditions/contingencies/Due Diligence Deadlines and are just waiting to close.
 These home sales contracts will most likely close by the end of this month or in August.
-So, it looks like we will have a good July but may have a dip in August closed sales.
-Could our record heat have kept some buyers home in the past several weeks?

 Learn More About Life in Lake Norman: